kubernetes-retired/kubefed/docs/keps/20200619-federated-resource-status.md

 PropagationConditionType ConditionType = "Propagation"
 ```

-However the current federated resource properties don't help to track the status of the deployed resources in the kubefed clusters.
+The current federated resource properties don't help to track the status of the deployed resources in the kubefed clusters.

-The idea is to extend current GenericFederatedStatus with the Status of the resources:
+The idea is to extend current `GenericFederatedStatus/Clusters` with the Status of the resources per cluster:

 ```go